Xenosaga: Legacy

 The initial success of Xenosaga turned Monolith Soft into a popular developer, with Namco placing the company alongside Namco Tales Studio as a valuable development partner.
 Following the release of Episode III, and the mixed reception received by the series as a whole, the entire development team were in a state of low morale.
 Partly to boost team morale and create a game players would enjoy, the team developed a new RPG for the Wii.
 Originally titled Monado: Beginning of the World, its title was eventually changed to Xenoblade Chronicles.
 During its development, the team moved away from the narrative and design techniques used for the Xenosaga games, which were considered old-fashioned.
-The success of Xenoblade Chronicles led to the development of further Xenoblade Chronicles titles.
+The success of Xenoblade Chronicles led to the development of further Xenoblade titles.
 In a later interview, Takahashi stated that he would be willing to develop further titles in the Xenosaga series if funding was provided.

 The character KOS-MOS was included as part of the playable cast of Namco × Capcom for the PlayStation 2, a crossover title developed by Monolith Soft featuring characters from both Namco and Capcom-owned game franchises.
 KOS-MOS and her rival from Xenosaga Episode III T-elos appeared in Super Robot Taisen OG Saga: Endless Frontier.
 Supporting character MOMO was later introduced alongside KOS-MOS and T-elos in the game's sequel Super Robot Taisen OG Saga: Endless Frontier Exceed.
 Both KOS-MOS and T-elos starred in Project X Zone for the Nintendo 3DS, a spiritual successor to Namco × Capcom from the same development team.
 KOS-MOS also appeared in its sequel Project X Zone 2 alongside Xenoblade Chronicles heroine Fiora.
-KOS-MOS and T-elos made cameo appearances as titular blades in Xenoblade Chronicles 2.
+KOS-MOS and T-elos made cameo appearances as titular blades in Xenoblade Chronicles 2; the game's Nintendo Switch 2 port adds MOMO as an unlockable blade.
 KOS-MOS's head armor from Xenosaga I makes a late game appearance in Tales of Arise as part of its artifacts system.
 KOS-MOS was added as a playable character during a limited-time event in Tales of the Rays, additionally, costumes based on MOMO, T-elos and chaos were added for other playable characters.